-I grew up knowing I was different.
-I don’t remember the first moment I knew, I just did.
+I grew up knowing that I was different.
+I don’t remember the first moment I realized it.
+I just did.
 I felt different.
-I felt sad all the time, unhappy with life and the people around me.
-I felt as though the world was coming to and end every second I was in it, and even at times felt the world would be better off without me in it.
+I felt sad all the time, unhappy with my life and the people around me.
+I felt as though the world was coming to an end every second I was in it.
+And even at the best of times, I felt the world would be better off without me in it.

-I didn’t realize — back then — that I had been dealing with, or more so suffering from was depression.
+I didn’t realize back then while growing up that I had been dealing with, or more so suffering from was depression.

 Depression comes in all forms.
 Along with it comes another nasty thing to deal with called ANXIETY.
 An ugly word that causes even uglier emotions.

 I had a hard time coping with these things being I was just a kid and spent most of my life trying to figure out exactly what was wrong with me.

 I say coping because that is what you do when you are dealing with depression.
 You cope.

 You can’t make depression go away with wishes or prayers.
 No amount of medication can reverse the effects.
 Though medication does help to lessen the emotional turbulence one feels while on the “depression train to nowhere”.

 You can learn, however, to cope with depression without using the fact you suffer from depression as an excuse in life.

 Now before you get angry with that last statement.
 At least let me explain.
 I realize depression is difficult to deal with, and I’m not saying it isn’t by any means.
 I know because I live with it every day.